zac-heisey/murray-lampert/_posts/2018-05-01-complete-guide-to-choosing-the-right-home-remodeling-contractor.md

 - Home Remodeling
 - Guides
 featured-image: "/uploads/q2-content-pillar-graphic.png"
-excerpt: This comprehensive guide will help homeowners find, vet, and work with the right remodeling contractor for their renovation project.
+description: This comprehensive guide will help homeowners find, vet, and work with the right remodeling contractor for their renovation project.
 Check it out here!
 author: Gregg Cantor
 layout: blocks